25 Amazing Tree Stump Planter Ideas For Your Garden

 Choose a red petunia like Supertunia Black Cherry or Surfinia Red.

-30. Wildflower Station
+30. Plant a Wildflower Garden

 If you love wildflowers but are afraid they’ll take over your yard, a tree stump will contain the root system.
 Angelonia and Gazanias will work in warm climates.